Heart Tests: When Do You Need Them?Skip to the navigation

 - Checks for abnormal changes in your heart during exercise

-- Helps find the cause of unexplained chest pain
+- Helps find the cause of unexplained chest pain or pressure

 When should you say "no" to a test?

 Heart tests help a lot when your doctor is trying to find out what's wrong, which treatment to use, or how well a certain treatment is working.

 But experts say that sometimes heart tests aren't needed—even for heart patients.
 It may be okay to not have a test when everything is fine and you're just having a checkup.
 A test may not be helpful if your doctor doesn't have a specific reason for the test—for example, when you don't have heart disease or your treatment for heart disease does not need to change.